-THE GOAL OF A VTOL WING
+THE VTOL WING

 The goal of a wing is to lift an aircraft's weight.
 Aerodynamics produce a pressure difference: low above the wing and high under the wing.
 A VTOL wing can create "lift" without being in forward motion (no speed relative to the ambient air).